Jeff Hall – A tragic loss with a positive effect

 “After playing with him for England on numerous occasions and being associated with him off the field, I know just what a wonderful player and person he was.”

-Birmingham City, and the clubs they had faced prior to and including the Portsmouth match immediately put their players into quarantine whilst staff at the hotel the club had used on the South coast were also put into isolation.
+Birmingham City, and the clubs they had faced prior to and including the Portsmouth match immediately placed their players into quarantine whilst staff at the hotel the club had used on the South coast were also put into isolation.

-Dennis Howell M.P. for All Saints, Birmingham and a football referee called for the vaccination scheme, then available for those up to the age of 25, should be extended to include all sportsmen and said: “People who are in a state of physical fatigue are especially vulnerable to the disease.
+Dennis Howell M.P. for All Saints, Birmingham and a football referee called for the vaccination scheme, then available for those up to the age of 25, to be extended to include all sportsmen and said: “People who are in a state of physical fatigue are especially vulnerable to the disease.
 Sportsmen are frequently in this condition”.

 Hall’s funeral took place five days after his death in his home village of Wilsden and on the same day a memorial service took place at St Andrews church next to City’s ground.

-Hall’s passing sparked a huge change in public perception of the deadly disease, and of the need for inoculation.
-Within days thousands were queueing to receive the vaccination and the lines grew longer when Dawn appeared on television to talk about her tragic loss.
+Hall’s passing sparked a huge change in public perception of the deadly Polio disease, and of the need for inoculation.
+Within days thousands were queueing to receive the vaccination and the lines grew longer when widow Dawn appeared on television to talk about her tragic loss.

 Prior to Hall’s tragic death only around half of the children eligible for the vaccination had received it.
 But by 20 April clinics were reporting that they had run out of the vaccine causing a rush shipment of fresh supplies from the U.S. to meet demand.